The Crystal Palace: Military Service

 During the First World War, it was used as a naval training establishment, under the name of HMS Victory VI, informally known as HMS Crystal Palace.
 More than 125,000 men from the Royal Naval Division, Royal Naval Volunteer Reserve and Royal Naval Air Service were trained for war at Victory VI.
 The RNAS established HMS President II at Crystal Palace from late 1917 until 31 March 1918, after which from 1 April 1918 it transferred to the newly established Royal Air force which came into existence on that day; the site then being known as RAF Crystal Palace.

 On 14 January 1919, Crystal Palace opened both the RAF Dispersal Centre and British Army Dispersal Centre as part of the London Command Dispersal Area.
-In this role it handled the many serving troops and airmen returning from overseas and bases in the UK from WW1 military service, including administration, medical and de-kitting.
+In this role it handled the many serving troops and airmen returning from overseas and bases in the UK from wartime military service, including administration, medical and de-kitting.
 This was still in operation in late 1919.

 Museum

 Towards the end of the First World War, the Crystal Palace re-opened as the site of the first Imperial War Museum; in 1920, this major initiative was fully launched with a program as the 'Imperial War Museum and Great Victory Exhibition Crystal Palace' (published by Photocrom).
-A few years later, the Imperial War Museum moved to South Kensington, and then in the 1930s to its present site Geraldine Mary Harmsworth Park, formerly Bethlem Royal Hospital.
+In 1924, the Imperial War Museum moved to South Kensington, and then in the 1936 to its present site Geraldine Mary Harmsworth Park, formerly Bethlem Royal Hospital.
 Between 15 and 20 October 1934, the Pageant of Labour was held at the Palace.